 PULSE Center for Patient Safety Education & Advocacy

-The Pulse Center for Patient Safety Education & Advocacy (formerly PULSE of NY) was founded in 1996 to empower patients and their families to be an active part of their healthcare team.
+The Pulse Center for Patient Safety Education & Advocacy (formerly PULSE of NY) was founded in 1996 to empower patients and their families to be active members of their healthcare teams.
 Research shows that involved and informed patients have better outcomes.
 Medical errors cost the economy as much as $29 billion a year.